 Address: Portal de Panes 181, Cusco 08002, Peru | Phone: +51 84 266334 | Hours: 12 PM-10 PM daily | Cuisine: Peruvian, seafood | Price Point: $12-14 per entrée

 Love seafood?
 Then this is where to eat in Cusco.
-And what better way to wash down Peru’s national dish than an excellent Pisco Sour!
-This place has a great drink menu on top of the seafood.
+And what better way to wash down Peru’s national dish than with an excellent Pisco Sour!
+This place, which is definitely one of the best restaurants in Cusco, has a great drink menu on top of the seafood.
 And if you are adjusting to the altitude and not drinking, definitely get a Chicha Morada.
-This spiced Peruvian purple corn drink is seriously amazing and we miss it all the time.
+This spiced Peruvian purple corn drink is seriously amazing and we miss it so much.

 But now to talk seafood!
 Grab some fish burgers, and then settle in on some amazing ceviche.
 Get the classic ceviche, complete with tiger’s milk, Andean corn, and sweet potato or spice it up with ceviche caliente with some rocoto chili kick!

 Of course, you can get other popular Peruvian dishes like grilled trout or Lomo saltado, which are equally as tasty.
 However, when at a cevicheria, you may as well try what they do best!